hypo69/hypo/docs/gemini/out/en/explainer/src/logger/_examples/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`: A string variable defining a mode (likely 'development').
+    * ``: A string variable defining a mode (likely 'development').
 This could be used to control the behavior of the logging examples; for example, more verbose logging in development mode.

 * **Potential Errors/Improvements:**

-    * **Redundant `MODE` definitions:**  The `MODE = 'dev'` line is repeated several times in comment blocks.
+    * **Redundant `MODE` definitions:**  The `` line is repeated several times in comment blocks.
 This is redundant and should be removed to avoid confusion and potential inconsistencies.
 Keeping a single, defined `MODE` variable would be better practice.

 * **Relationship with other parts of the project:**